succinctlabs/optimism-specs/specs/protocol/holocene/exec-engine.md

 ## Fees

 New OP stack variants have different resource consumption patterns, and thus require a more flexible pricing model.
-To enable more customizable fee structures, Isthmus adds a new component to the fee
+To enable more customizable fee structures, Holocene adds a new component to the fee
 calculation: the `operatorFee`, which is parameterized by two scalars: the `operatorFeeScalar` and the `operatorFeeConstant`.